[

 This transition reflects how enterprises now evaluate AI risk.
 The core question is no longer “Which model performs best?”
 The question is “Where does inference run, what gets stored, and how is execution verified?”

 When AI workloads move into regulated or high-sensitivity environments, infrastructure guarantees matter more than model benchmarks.
-That is why enterprises are consolidating AI access behind confidential gateways like OLLM, where flexibility, isolation, and execution policy are centralized rather than distributed across application teams.
+That is why enterprises are consolidating AI access behind confidential gateways like OLLM, where flexibility, isolation, and executions are centralized rather than distributed across application teams.

 Why Enterprises Are Standardizing on Confidential AI Gateways